 As far as our curriculum goes, we have courses in Black cinema, Korean cinema, gender and sexuality in film, Italian cinema, Latinx cinema, Australian cinema, Asian cinema, horror films, and musicals.
 We have it all!

 I think offering so many types of courses is hugely important in adding diversity.
-Because again, filmmaking is so unique.
-Each student will have interests influenced by their background and identity.
-We also take into consideration the diverse experiences and perspectives you can add to our community while you're here.
+Again, filmmaking is so unique.
+Each student will have interests influenced by their unique background and identity.
+We also consider the diverse experiences and perspectives you can add to our community while you're here.

 The Film Studies program is great for observing how film has helped tell stories of the past since the entire curriculum takes a look back at film history.
 It helps our students learn from them and understand why things were shot and written the way they were before.